SAMUELAY1/DATA-ANALYSIS-EXCEL/README.md

 -	Age distribution across bmi
 -	What is the number of gym members in the different BMI categories?
 -Dashboard interaction <a href ="https://github.com/SAMUELAY1/DATA-ANALYSIS-EXCEL/blob/main/Screenshot%202025-02-09%20at%2001.58.05.png"> View Dashboard</a>

+## data cleaning process
+-verify  data  for any missing values
+- make sure data is consistent and clean values used
+- create pivot tables according to questions asked
+- create a dashboard with all pivot table charts and apply slicers  to make dynamic dashboard